mister-simon/P60-vial/README.md

 ![Layer 6 - Experimental Mirror Mode](img/main/l6.png)

 - Is right hand of the Colemak layer - mirrored for the left hand to use
+- Image is outdated, this now also supports right hand only typing.

 ### Layer 7 - RGB